Calculate NAV with income distribution

 Prepare bookkeeping before running NAV

-As Income Distribution calculation is base on bookkeeping postings it is important that all bookkeeping is up to date when you calculate NAV.
+As income distribution calculation is based on bookkeeping postings, it is important that all bookkeeping is up to date when you calculate NAV.
 This means that you need to run Deferral processes that have impact on Income Distribution before you run NAV.
 Normally this is the following deferral processes, set up with FAFUNDS configuration name, and with process UI disabled:

 Running NAV in the FA Fund management app